 The Committee's Chair is elected for a period of four years, and he or she must be replaced at the end of that term, though they may be re-elected once a year has elapsed following the date on which their previous term ended.
-The Secretary or Deputy Secretary to the Board of Directors acts as the Committee's Secretary, as provided for in Article 16.4 of the Board of Directors' Regulations.
+The Secretary or Deputy Secretary to the Board of Directors acts as the Committee's Secretary, as provided for in Article 16.4 of the Board of Directors Regulations.

 When appointing the members of the Committee, the Board of Directors will promote gender diversity, in addition to diversity in respect of qualities such as professional experience, skills, personal abilities and knowledge of the sector.
-In this regard, during the 2020 financial year, Carmen Aquerreta Ferraz (June 2020) and Ana de Pro Gonzalo (December 2020) were appointed members of the Committee, replacing Maria Rotondo Urcola and Ignacio Santillana del Barrio, who ceased to be Indra directors when their term ended at the last Ordinary General Shareholders Meeting.

-The Committee currently comprises six non-executive directors, four of whom are independent (one of these being the Chair) and three of whom are women.
+The Committee currently comprises five non-executive directors, four of whom are independent (one of these being the Chair) and three of whom are women.

-The Committee comprised the following members as of 31 December 2020:
+The Committee comprised the following members as of 31 December 2021:

-Name Position Type of board member Date of first appointment Enrique de Leyva Chairman (i) Independent 25 June 2015 Carmen Aquerreta Member Independent 25 June 2020 Santos Martínez-Conde Member Nominee Director(ii) 27 June 2013 Ana de Pro Member Independent 18 December 2020 Miguel Sebastián Member Nominee Director (iii) 31 January 2019 Isabel Torremocha Member Independent 24 June 2019
+Name Position Type of board member Date of first appointment Enrique de Leyva Chairman (i) Independent 25 June 2015 Carmen Aquerreta Member Independent 25 June 2020 Ana de Pro Member Independent 18 December 2020

+Miguel Sebastián Member Proprietary (ii) 31 January 2019 Isabel Torremocha Member Independent 24 June 2019